rwb/c200/README.md

 * We are asked to test the null hypothesis (Ho) that our sample mean is statistically equivalent to the population mean.
 * The standard error of the sample mean is given by $\frac{0.5}{\sqrt{300}}$ = 0.029.
 * If Ho is true then we assume that our test statistic will follow the standard normal probability distribution.
-* This is a reasonable assumption if our sample size is large (300 is large) and our variable is continuous (# of prior convictions in this case).
+* This is a reasonable assumption if our sample size is *large* (most researchers would consider 300 to be "large") and our variable is continuous (# of prior convictions in this case).
 * Let's suppose we want to conduct our test at the 95% confidence level (alpha = 0.05).
-* Let's also suppose that we do not specify a direction for our hypothesis test; we are not testing whether our sample mean is larger or smaller than the population mean; rather we are interested in whether our sample mean is statistically *different* from the population mean.
+* Let's also suppose that we do not specify a direction for our hypothesis test; we are not testing whether our sample mean is statistically larger or smaller than the population mean; rather we are interested in whether our sample mean is *statistically different* from the population mean.
 This means we will have a 2-tailed test.
 * To specify our *critical region*, we want to find areas of the standard normal distribution that would be unlikely to occur if Ho is true.
 * Since our significance level is 0.05, we need to put 1/2 (0.025 area) of our critical region in the lower tail and 1/2 (0.025 area) in the upper tail.
 * If we look at the table in Appendix 3, we see that the area between z = 0 and z = +1.96 corresponds 47.5% of the area under the standard normal curve.